bassemfarid/pygame-projects/README.md

-# pygame-projects
+# Student Pygame Projects

-for a school's coding club and classes
+Used for developing school projects with the pygame library in Python.